B i o g r a p h y

 HELEN H. CHA-PYO

-From 1996 to 2002, Helen served as Artistic Director and Conductor of the Riverside Philharmonic Orchestra and Choir and Associate Director of Music at The Riverside Church in New York City.
+From 1996 to 2002, Ms. Cha-Pyo served as Artistic Director and Conductor of the Riverside Philharmonic Orchestra and Choir and Associate Director of Music at The Riverside Church in New York City.
+She has released 3 recordings with the Riverside Choir (JAV Recordings).
 A committed music educator, she pioneered the Riverside Music Educational Program, which served thousands of New York City public school children.
-Helen worked regularly in Kenya as Artistic Director of the Kenya Jirani Choir and Harlem Jirani Ensemble (NY) of the Jirani Cultural Organization from 2009 – 2012.
-She trained artistic staff and conducted the Jirani Choirs on their U.S. tour in 2010 and conducted the 5th anniversary concert at the Sejong Cultural Center (S. Korea) in 2011.

-Born in Seoul, Helen immigrated to the US when she was 12.
-She studied piano and organ in the Pre-College Program at The Juilliard School.
-She holds a Bachelor of Music in organ performance from Oberlin Conservatory and a Master of Music in conducting and organ performance from the Eastman School of Music.
+Born in Seoul, Ms. Cha-Pyo immigrated to the US when she was 12.
+She studied piano and organ in the Pre-College Division at The Juilliard School.
+She holds a Bachelor of Music in organ performance from Oberlin Conservatory and Masters of Music in conducting and organ performance from the Eastman School of Music.
 She served as assistant conductor to the Eastman Philharmonia and the Britt Festival Orchestra (OR).
-She also won a conducting fellowship at the Aspen Festival and Yale School of Music.
-Her conducting mentors include David Effron, Murry Sidlin, Lawrence Leighton Smith, Benjamin Zander and Kurt Mazur.
-She is a frequent guest conductor and clinician for All State and Regional Festival Orchestras throughout the country including NY, NJ, TX, and NE, and spends her summers at Kinhaven School (VT).
-She has also appeared as guest conductor and clinician for the ASTA National Orchestra festival (NM), the Newport Youth Orchestra Festival (OR) and the Ithaca College Summer Music Academy (NY).
-She serves as a board member for the Youth Orchestra Division of the League of American Orchestras.
-She resides in Morristown, New Jersey with her husband and two sons.
+She also won conducting fellowships at the Aspen Festival and Yale School of Music.
+Her conducting mentors include David Effron, Donald Neuen, Murry Sidlin, Benjamin Zander and Kurt Masur.